bstarynk/bismon/README.md

-contributor names and their updated passwords in *clear* text, so you should not keep it), perhaps `/tmp/addpassbismon`, containing for example `Alan Turing:mypass!123456` add run `bismonion` with --add-passwords=/tmp/addpassbismon --batch`.
+contributor names and their updated passwords in *clear* text, so you should not keep it), perhaps `/tmp/addpassbismon`, containing for example `Alan Turing:mypass!123456` add run `bismonion` with `--add-passwords=/tmp/addpassbismon --batch` then *remove* `/tmp/addpassbismon`.
 Of course you'll better write some shell script wrapping that, and be sure to have a strong enough password which is not in this `README.md`.

 You might perhaps add a few other users (probably less than a dozen) that you trust and that can work with you.
 Every user could mess or